browser icon

 Sacramento Drive-In

 This drive-in is located off Hwy.
 50 at the Bradshaw exit.
 It’s a great place to watch a double feature in the summer.
-Tuesday nights are family night and it only costs about $4 per person.
-Otherwise, it’s a little over $6 per person.
+Tuesday nights are family night and it only costs $7.50 per adult and $2 per child.
+Otherwise, it’s $9 per adult and $2 per child.
 There is always a double feature, even if the marquee doesn’t say there is.

 SMUD Museum of Science and Curiosity (MOSAC)